Two conditions that seem like celiac disease, but aren't

 An estimated 1 in 100 people worldwide have celiac disease, a disorder where consuming any type of gluten can damage the small intestine.
 Gluten is a protein found in wheat, rye and barley, which are common ingredients in breads, pastas and cereals.

 Despite awareness efforts, celiac disease is often confused with other gluten-related disorders — like non-celiac gluten sensitivity (NCGS) or a wheat allergy.
+Both seem similar to celiac disease, but are different conditions.

 While the symptoms may be similar, these distinct medical conditions require different types of care.
 We asked pediatric gastroenterologist Ritu Verma, MD, medical director of the University of Chicago's Celiac Disease Center, to explain the differences.

-“When people have symptoms, it’s important that they go to a doctor right away for the proper diagnosis, and not just diagnose it themselves and start a gluten-free diet,” Verma said.
+“When people have celiac symptoms, it’s important that they go to a doctor right away for the proper diagnosis, and not just diagnose it themselves and start a gluten-free diet,” Verma said.

 Symptoms: They’re extremely varied.
 They can be gastrointestinal (diarrhea, abdominal pain, etc.), non-gastrointestinal (chronic headaches, certain rashes, poor growth, etc.), or a person could be asymptomatic.